-The Company measures expected credit losses for Customer Receivables, Other Receivables, and Accrued Unbilled Revenue on an aggregated level.
+The Company measures expected credit losses for Customer Receivables, Other Receivables, and Accrued and Unbilled Revenue on an aggregated level.
 These receivables are generally trade receivables due in one year or less or expected to be billed and collected in one year or less.
-The expected credit losses for Other Receivables and Accrued Unbilled Revenue are inconsequential.
+The expected credit losses for Other Receivables and Accrued and Unbilled Revenue are inconsequential.
 Customer receivables include receivables for water and wastewater services provided to residential customers, business, industrial, public authorities, and other customers.
 The expected credit losses for business, industrial, public authorities, and other customers are inconsequential.
 The overall risks related to the Company's receivables are low as water and wastewater services are seen as essential services.
 The estimate for the allowance for credit losses is based on a historical loss ratio, in conjunction with a qualitative assessment of elements that impact the collectability of receivables to determine if the allowance for credit losses should be further adjusted in accordance with the accounting guidance for credit losses.
 Management contemplates available current information such as changes in economic factors, regulatory matters, industry trends, payment options and programs available to customers, and the methods that the Company is able to use to ensure payment.

 The Company reviews its allowance for credit losses utilizing a quantitative assessment, which includes a trend analysis of customer billings and collections, agings by customer class, and unemployment rates.
 The Company also utilizes a qualitative assessment, which considers the future collectability of customer outstanding balances, management's estimate of the cash recovery, and a general assessment of the economic conditions in the locations the Company serves.
 Based on these assessments, the Company adjusts its allowance for credit losses.
 The Company has also taken into account \$82.0 million of funds that the Company received in April of 2024 from the Extended Program for eligible customers in California of which \$57.5 million was applied to eligible past due customer balances during the second quarter of 2024.
-The remaining balance is expected to be returned to the State Water Resources Control Board (Water Board) in the fourth quarter of 2024 and is included in "accrued expenses and other liabilities" on the unaudited Condensed Consolidated Balance Sheet.
-The Extended Program was created by the California Legislature, and is administered by the Water Board and provides relief to community water and wastewater systems for unpaid bills - arrearages - related to the COVID-19 pandemic.
+The remaining balance was returned to the State Water Resources Control Board (Water Board) in the third quarter of 2024.
+The Extended Program was created by the California Legislature and is administered by the Water Board and provides relief to community water and wastewater systems for unpaid bills - arrearages - related to the COVID-19 pandemic.
 Based on the above assessments, the Company determines its allowance for credit losses.

-The following table presents the activity in the allowance for credit losses for the six months ended June 30, 2024 and twelve months ended December 31, 2023:
+The following table presents the activity in the allowance for credit losses for the nine months ended September 30, 2024 and twelve months ended December 31, 2023:

-June 30, 2024 Dece December 31, 2023
+September 30, 2024 December 31, 2023

-Beginning balance \$ 2,854 \$ 5,629
+Beginning balance \$ 2,8 4 \$ 5,629

-Provision for credit loss expense 1,611 2,480
+Provision for credit loss expense 4,0 .8 2,480

-Write-offs (1,554) (5,795)
+Write-offs (3,72 5) (5,795)

-Recoveries 238 540
+Recoveries 31 7 540

-Total ending allowance balance \$ 3,149 \$ 2,854
+Total ending allowance balance \$ 3,4 4 \$ 2,854